ma914372/pulumi-project/README.md

 ```

 ## Conclusion
 This setup ensures a robust, autoscalable, and accessible Nginx deployment on Kubernetes.
-By integrating necessary Kubernetes add-ons, it enables seamless monitoring, traffic management, and performance optimization.
+By integrating necessary Kubernetes add-ons, it enables seamless monitoring, and traffic management.